Harassment

 Fight for Your Right to Fair Treatment with Our Workplace & Sexual Harassment Attorneys

-Workplace harassment can make it difficult for employees to do their jobs, and it can open employers up to liability.
-No one should have to deal with harassment on the job.
-Whether you are an employer dealing with a harassment complaint from an employee or an employee who has been subject to harassment in the workplace, it is important to understand prohibitions against harassment, as well as the rights and responsibilities of both employers and employees.
-A California harassment lawyer can provide you with more information.
+Workplace harassment can make it difficult for employees to perform their duties and can expose employers to liability.
+No one should have to endure harassment at work.
+Whether you are an employer dealing with a harassment complaint or an employee experiencing workplace harassment, it's crucial to understand the prohibitions against harassment as well as the rights and responsibilities of both parties.
+A workplace harassment lawyer in Fontana can provide you with essential information.

 What Is Harassment in California?

-California employees and employers can face issues of harassment in the workplace that invoke both state and federal law.
-The U.S. Equal Employment Opportunities Commission (EEOC) defines harassment as “unwelcome conduct that is based on race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability, or genetic information.”
-Similar to federal law, California law defines harassment as a form of discrimination.
-California law goes beyond federal law to prohibit forms of discrimination based on sexual orientation.
+California employees and employers may face issues of harassment in the workplace that invoke both state and federal law.
+The U.S. Equal Employment Opportunity Commission (EEOC) defines harassment as “unwelcome conduct based on race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability, or genetic information.”
+Similar to federal law, California law also defines harassment as a form of discrimination.
+California law goes further by prohibiting discrimination based on sexual orientation.

-Sometimes an employee can feel harassed in the workplace as a result of bullying and other unwelcome conduct.
-However, it is important to distinguish between conduct that actually rises to the level of unlawful harassment, and conduct that includes “petty slights, annoyances, and isolated incidents.”
-In order for harassment to be unlawful, the EEOC clarifies that it “must create a work environment that would be intimidating, hostile, or offensive to reasonable people.”
+Employees may feel harassed due to bullying and other unwelcome conduct.
+However, it's important to distinguish between conduct that rises to the level of unlawful harassment and conduct that includes “petty slights, annoyances, and isolated incidents.”
+To be considered unlawful, harassment must create a work environment that would be intimidating, hostile, or offensive to reasonable people, as clarified by the EEOC.
+Understanding what constitutes workplace harassment can better prepare individuals to recognize it and seek appropriate legal guidance.

-Types of Offensive Conduct That Rise to the Level of Unlawful Harassment
+Types of Offensive Conduct That Rise to Unlawful Harassment

 - Offensive jokes;